-Meditation and mindfulness training apps are a dime a dozen these days, but a chatbot can go a step further by personalizing the experience based on an individual user’s unique needs.
+Meditation and mindfulness training apps are a dime a dozen these days, but a proficient chatbot can go a step further by personalizing the user experience based on an individual user’s unique health needs.

-From initial diagnosis possibilities to possible remedies and even medication reminders, chatbots can dig a lot further than an app.
+From initial diagnosis to possible remedies and even medication reminders, they can dig a lot further than an app.

-In the future, it’s likely that these bots will be the initial point of contact between patients and physicians, and will turn to bots first with any health questions or concerns.
+In the future, it’s likely that these bots will be the initial point of contact between patients and physicians, and that people will turn to bots first with any health questions or concerns.

 They’re also commonly being used for mental health check-ins, from talk therapy to daily reformations for those who don’t have a regular counselor on call.

-British online subscription service Babylon Health has broken into the chatbot scene in a big way.
+British online subscription service Babylon Health has broken into the scene in a big way.

-The bot offers AI consultation based on personal medical history, and can even connects you with alive video consultation from a doctor.
+The bot is one of the best available in the industry.
+It features AI consultation based on personal medical history, and can even connect you with a live video consultation from a doctor.

 When you first sign up, you’ll tell the bot your symptoms.
-It will then check your symptoms against its database and provide you with next steps and possible causes.
+It will then check them against its database and provide you with next steps and possible causes.

-So, if you have a headache, it might ask if you recently injured your head, have any dizziness, and to rate your pain.
+So, if you have a headache, it might ask if you recently injured your head, have any dizziness, and ask you to rate your pain.

 Think of it as the more modern, more personal Web MD.

-Key Takeaways: Always be thinking about how to personalize the experience.
+Key Takeaways: Always be thinking about how to personalize the experience of your bots.

 While a bot should never replace a physician, it should be able to ask relevant questions to personalize the experience for each user.